What Size Shocks Does Your Tacoma or 4Runner Need?

 Size Matters For Hard Use:

-As mentioned earlier, larger shocks naturally produce more damping force.
-This is partly because damping is directly related to the cross-sectional area of the shock, so larger diameter shocks operate at lower pressures.
-Lower pressures are easier on the seals, which helps extend the shock’s lifespan.
+As we mentioned earlier, larger shocks naturally provide more damping force.
+This is because damping is tied to the shock’s cross-sectional area, and bigger shocks operate at lower pressures.
+Lower pressures are easier on the seals, helping the shock last longer.

 Quality of Materials: